cmecmetrics/Drought_Metrics/README.md

 Your results will be written to cmec-driver/output/Drought_Metrics.
 Open cmec-driver/output/Drought_Metrics/index.html with your browser to view the generated metrics files and plots.

+Results will be overwritten the next time cmec-driver is run with the same output path.
+To save results, either copy the output/Drought_Metrics folder to a new location or provide a unique output folder path when running cmec-driver.

 ## Data

 ### Observations